Trupti1594/Data-structures/code_logic.md

 ```
 # selection sort #
+  - Select the minimum value in array and swap.

 Selection Sort is a simple sorting algorithm that repeatedly **finds the minimum element from the unsorted part of the array and swaps it with the first element of the unsorted section. sorted array is in ascending order**.
 It works by dividing the array into two parts: the sorted portion and the unsorted portion.

 **How Selection Sort Works:**